10 Largest U.S. Cities by Population

 1. New York City, NY – 8,175,133

-If you’ve ever visited the area, it’s likely no surprise that NYC is the most populated city in America.
-In fact, New York is so big that it’s over twice the size of the next largest city!
-Along with being a global power city leading the way in finance, it’s also a forerunner in media, fashion, technology and entertainment.
-Whether they refer to it as the Big Apple, the Capital of the World, or the Empire City, 8.1 million residents call it home.
+If you’ve ever visited the area, it’s no surprise that NYC is the most populated city in America.
+It’s so big that it’s more than twice the size of the next largest city!
+Along with being a global powerhouse in finance, it’s also a forerunner in media, fashion, technology and entertainment.
+Whether they refer to it as the Big Apple, the Capital of the World or the Empire City, 8.1 million residents call it home.

 2. Los Angeles, CA – 3,792,621

 While the 2010 Census shows more people moving out of California than into the state (about 100,000 more), L.A. is still the second largest city in the country.
 If you’re into warm weather, entertainment and sharing the city with 3.8 million people, the Creative Capital of the World might be the city for you.
 And who knows, you may end up living next door to a celebrity or becoming the star of an Academy Award-winning film!

 The Windy City’s downtown area is one of the fastest growing in the nation — more than 48,000 people moved to downtown Chicago between 2000 and 2010.
 It’s is also home to world-famous entrepreneur Walt Disney, the world’s longest continuous street (South Western Avenue, which is more than 23 miles long) and the largest free outdoor food festival, the Taste of Chicago.
 And if you decide to live in The City That Works, you’ll likely never be bored.
 Check it out: Chicago has over 5,000 restaurants, more than 250 theaters, 225 music venues, 200 dance companies, 56 museums, 580 parks, 26 beaches and much more!